 Monday, August 2, 2010

-I've loved playing barefoot in our old backyard ever since I took my first steps.
-I'd often spend the entire afternoon observing the bushes, trees and butterflies.
-The yard was mostly filled with sharp white rocks, thorny berries and shriveled flowers, but was like that when we bought the home.
+I loved playing barefoot in our old backyard ever since I took my first steps.
+I'd often spend the entire afternoon looking at the bushes, trees and butterflies.
+The yard was mostly filled with sharp white rocks, thorny berries and shriveled flowers, but that was the way things were when we bought the home.

-Realizing that I loved the outdoors, Mom dug out the dead flowers and thorny plants.
-Dad purchased some wood, around 100 bags of potting soil and many kinds of seeds - all of which my parents used to create a 12' × 12' patch.
+Realizing that I loved the outdoors, Mom removed the dead flowers and thorny plants.
+Dad purchased some wood, around 100 bags of potting soil and all kinds of seeds - and my parents used them to create a 12' × 12' patch.
 They were happy as long as I enjoyed the garden.
-Its purpose wasn't to grow vegetables, but for us to see the cycle of life - from sprouts to withered leaves.
-I absolutely loved it even though we never had the chance to harvest anything.
-The garden wasn't just a haven for slugs, bugs and birds.
-It was also one for myself.
+Its purpose was to let to see the cycle of life - from sprouts to withered leaves.
+I absolutely loved the garden even though it didn't produce anything edible.
+The garden wasn't just a haven for slugs, bugs and birds, but also one for me.

-We moved to a house with a much larger backyard shortly after I turned nine.
-As I was diagnosed with a weak metabolism due to autism, Mom decided to actually try growing food.
-The first two years were difficult: the dirt was hard and full of rocks, and the potting soil alone wasn't enough.
+We moved to a house with a larger backyard shortly after I turned nine.
+Because I was diagnosed with a weak metabolism due to autism, Mom decided to actually grow food.
+The first two years were tough: the dirt was hard and full of rocks while the potting soil alone wasn't enough.
 Anything that did grow was infested with insects.

-Therefore, my mother spent lots of time studying how to improve the soil.
-She ordered a large amount of organic compost, as well as made her own from fruit peels, egg shells and table scraps.
+Therefore, my mother spent much time researching how to improve the soil.
+She ordered a large amount of organic compost as well as made her own from fruit peels, egg shells and table scraps.
 From the third year onward, our garden got better every season.
-With so many well-grown vegetables, the garden became a mecca for our friends as well.
-There would be about 30 types of produce at harvest time; people would often visit us in hopes of taking home a share.
+There would be about 30 types of produce at harvest time.
+The juicy vegetables made the garden popular among our friends as well.
+People would often visit us in hopes of taking some home.

-From Grandpa to Mom, everyone in our family has a talent in cooking.
-This is especially true for my mother; to her, a kitchen is like water to a fish.
+From Grandpa to Mom, everyone in my family has culinary talents.
+This is especially true for my mother - to her, being in a kitchen is like a fish in water.
 She is also well-versed in choosing natural and healthy ingredients.
-Her cooking skills are exceptional, and anyone that tastes our food would be greatly amazed.
+Her cooking skills are exceptional, and anyone who tastes our food would be greatly amazed.

-Having enjoyed Mom's cooking for so many years, I recently picked up an interest in making food myself.
-I'd often help out with the garden and in the kitchen.
-Time permitting, my plan is to learn a dish from her every few days.
-I hope you'll join me on my culinary journey as I share our stories and recipes.
+Having enjoyed Mom's food for so many years, I recently picked up an interest in cooking as well.
+I'm hoping to learn a dish from her every few days.
+Please join me on my culinary journey as I share our stories and recipes.